 We’d like you to meet Wallpaper* blue, the new colour developed by creative director Sarah Douglas during a fruitful year-long collaboration with one of the UK’s oldest paper companies, James Cropper.

-The family-owned company, founded in 1845 and based in the Lake District village of Burneside, is one of the world’s leading producers of coloured and specialist papers, and works with many of the biggest brands in fashion and design – but this is the first time they’ve developed a bespoke paper for a magazine.
-‘It’s been a really fruitful collaboration,’ Sarah says, ‘and I’ve loved meeting people who are so passionate about what they do.’
+The family-owned company, founded in 1845 and based in the Lake District village of Burneside, is one of the world’s leading producers of coloured and specialist papers, and works with many of the biggest brands in fashion and design – but this is the first time it has developed a bespoke paper for a magazine.
+‘It’s been a really fruitful collaboration,’ Douglas says, ‘and I’ve loved meeting people who are so passionate about what they do.’

 The new paper colour is already being used for all Wallpaper* stationery, but there are also plans afoot to launch a range of Wallpaper* notebooks in the same hue: watch this space.

 Receive our daily digest of inspiration, escapism and design stories from around the world direct to your inbox

 BMW i5 Flow NOSTOKANA brings Esther Mahlangu’s art to life at Frieze LA

 BMW’s Art Car Project has rarely impacted on the company’s everyday business of building cars.
 With the BMW i5 Flow NOSTOKANA, could all that be about to change?